Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Hide facebook settings when Open Graph is disabled.
+* Hides the Facebook settings when Open Graph is disabled.
 * Adds a success state to the paginated comments Health Check.
 This means the paginated comments check will also be shown when the paginated comments are set up correctly.

 = 12.9.1 =